dkoslicki/CommonKmers/README.md

 4. Compile the code contained in ``CommonKmers/src/CountInFile/``.
 5. Run the script ``Train.jl``.

+Alternatively, you can use Docker (though an acceptable taxonomy still needs to be created).

 ####Creating custom taxonomy####
 For each genome in ``FileNames.txt`` (and in the same order), a taxonomy file must be created.
 This file MUST be a newline delimitated file with each line having the following format:
 ```bash